 Do you like to make gifts for your family and friends?
 Me too.
 If you like to give meaningful and affordable gifts this is a great option!
-I will show you 4 ways to make dish towels and you can mix and match any of these ideas.
+I will show you 4 ways to make dish towels plus some extra crafts you can do with flour sack dish towels, and you can mix and match any of these ideas.

 *For all of these, pre-wash and dry your dish towel before you get started.